rackerlabs/support-how-to/content/how-to/cloud-servers/multi-factor-authentication-from-the-myrackspace-portal/index.md

     [instructions](/support/how-to/multi-factor-authentication-from-the-cloud-control-panel/)
     to set up your users for the Cloud Control Panel.

-- Administrators cannot set up devices for their users.
+- Administrators cannot set up devices for users.
 Users must configure their own devices.
-To modify their multi-factor authentication settings, users must log in to the MyRackspace Portal with the user credentials that they want to modify.
+To change multi-factor authentication settings, users must log in to the MyRackspace Portal with the user credentials they want to modify.

 ### Configure your account to authenticate by using an SMS device